Inheritance Tax.That won’t be an issue, will it?

-Gifts to a registered charity, such as the dogs trust or a political party would be 100% exempt from tax.
-The charities currently receive substantially more than all of the entire political parties combined.
+Gifts to a registered charity or a political party would be 100% exempt from tax.
+Unsurprisingly, the charities currently receive substantially more than all of the political parties combined.

-From April 2017 the Government has introduced a new, additional (IHT) allowance for people who own a home called the “family home allowance”.This is currently £175,000.
+Since April 2017 the Government introduced a new, additional (IHT) allowance for people who own a home.This is currently £175,000.

 It will increase in line with Consumer Prices Index (CPI) from 2021 to 2022 onward.
 Any unused nil-rate band will be able to be transferred to a surviving spouse or civil partner.

-To qualify for the family home allowance, the property must have been the main home at some point and must be left to one or more direct descendants.
-This includes children, stepchildren, adopted children and foster children, and grandchildren, but not other relatives such as a nieces and nephews.
+To qualify for the residential nil rate band, the property must have been the main home at some point and must be left to one or more direct descendants.
+This includes children, stepchildren, adopted children and foster children and grandchildren, but not other relatives such as a nieces and nephews.